RaThorat/ner_model_prodigy/README.md

 The buying process was pretty straight forward.
 I choose for personal license plus some charges, total around 475 euros.
 My boss was happy to reimburse it from the yearly budget.
 You get an email with download button.
 Download the software to your preferred folder (Documents in my case).

 # Using prodigy on your laptop
-Installing prodi.gy via command Prompt from a wheel file, type: pip install C:\Users\yourname\Documents\prodigy-1.10.6-xxxxxxxxx-win_amd64.whl
+Step 2: Installing prodi.gy via command Prompt from a wheel file, type: pip install C:\Users\yourname\Documents\prodigy-1.10.6-xxxxxxxxx-win_amd64.whl

 Update 15 Aug 2022: You can install the prodi.gy tool via pip and using license key at xxx below.
 More information on spacy https://prodi.gy/docs/install